coneda/kor/docs/ops.md

 systems on file system or block device level, for example (btrfs)[https://btrfs.wiki.kernel.org/] or (lvm)[https://sourceware.org/lvm2/].
 With that, Apache can usually be restarted after less than a second.

+## Restore

+To restore from a previous backup

+1. restore data (and potentially the config file) from the backup
+2. import the database dump
+3. deploy the relevant version of ConedaKOR
+6. refresh the elasticsearch index:
+   `RAILS_ENV=production bundle exec bin/kor index-all`

 ## Updates